-I’m Scott Snibbe, and in this week’s episode of A Skeptic’s Path to Enlightenment, I want to take you through analyzing the variety of objects we turn to when we’re alone: when we’re scared, lonely, or afraid, when we don’t feel balanced or whole.
+In this episode, I want to take you through all the different things we turn to when we’re alone, scared, lonely, afraid, or don’t feel balanced or whole.

-I promise you that we’ll end up in a deep place of self-acceptance and positive growth at the end.
-And I encourage you to go back and repeat last week’s healing meditation.
-But we’ll also take an open-eyed tour through some of the ways we can sometimes fail to nurture ourselves when we’re alone.
+But in this episode, I want to spend most of the time honestly observing where our bodies and minds actually rush to at times of fear, pain, or craving—where our mind instinctively goes when we’re stressed.
+I promise we’ll end up in a place of self-acceptance and positive growth at the end.
+But it’s worthwhile to also take an open-eyed tour through some of the ways we can sometimes fail to nurture ourselves when we’re alone.

 Why listen to me?